waku-org/specs/standards/application/reliable-channel-api.md

 ### Ephemeral messages

-Ephemeral messages are defined in the [SDS specification](https://github.com/vacp2p/rfc-index/blob/main/vac/raw/sds.md#ephemeral-messages) as short-lived messages for which no synchronization or reliability is required.
+Ephemeral messages are defined in the [SDS specification](https://github.com/vacp2p/rfc-index/blob/main/vac/raw/sds.md#ephemeral-messages) as short-lived messages for which no synchronisation or reliability is required.

 **Implementation notes**: